 Attacking midfielder: Marco Reus (88)

-Dortmund's captain fantastic will be key for them at the Allianz Arena on Matchday 11 and he will be equally as important for you in your FIFA team.
+Dortmund's captain fantastic could be out for the rest of the campaign but you can still use him in your FIFA team!
 One of the very best players to use on the game, Reus is as lethal as they come in his CAM position.
-With 85 pace, 88 shooting, 84 passing and 87 dribbling, the Germany international is a threat in every scenario, and his leadership trait means he can wear the armband for your team, too.
+With 85 pace, 88 shooting, 84 passing and 87 dribbling, the Germany international is a threat in every scenario, and his leadership trait means he can wear the armband for your side, too.

 Left winger: Philippe Coutinho (86)

 While Coutinho is a left-winger on FIFA 20, the Brazilian star can play just as well as CAM or even right-winger on the game.
 That versatility and his technical skill make him stand out among the rest both on the pitch and on the screen.
-Bayern's gameplan will surely run through his talents against Dortmund on Matchday 11, and you should do the same on FIFA with Coutinho's five-star skills, four-star weak foot, 90 dribbling and 84 passing making him the definition of a playmaker.
+Coutinho's five-star skills, four-star weak foot, 90 dribbling and 84 passing make him the definition of a playmaker.

 Striker: Robert Lewandowski (89)

-Despite Paco Alcacer's fantastic record since coming to the Bundesliga, there is only one man for the job when it comes to leading the line of our combined Klassiker XI.
-Only one striker is rated higher than Lewandowski on FIFA 20, and his name is Cristiano Ronaldo.
+Despite Erling Haaland's fantastic record since coming to the Bundesliga, there is only one man for the job when it comes to leading the line of our combined Klassiker XI.
+Only one striker is rated higher than Lewandowski on FIFA 20 - a certain Cristiano Ronaldo.
 Bayern's No.9 is arguably the best striker in the world right now, though, and he is one of the most complete on the game with 87 shooting, 85 dribbling and 82 physicality making him an overall powerhouse.

 Watch: The undefendable Robert Lewandowski!